johnfmorton/progressive-share-button/README.md

 ## Installation as a module

+The component is available as an [npm](https://www.npmjs.com/package/progressive-share-button) module.
 Run the following command to install it.

 ```bash
 npm install progressive-share-button